qiaoyuet/STAT450-550-Project-GovtAgencies-Mirror-Repo/README.md

 ### Data Description

 We have one dataset for each of the two civil service branches that we will analyze.
 The response variable for both datasets is the number of staff.
 Our data is structured as panel data because the measures of staffing vary in both time and other factors such as province, staffing level, and department.
 The environmental personnel branch dataset spans 1992 – 2011, and the explanatory variables are year, province, level of staffing, and department.
 The dataset for the tax administration branch includes more variables such as education level and age.
-There are also two different tax bureaus, state and local.
+As stated above, there are two different tax bureaus, state and local.
 We also have a third dataset of economic and demographic factors for each province and year, such as GDP and population – we can incorporate these variables in our panel regression.

 ### Analysis outline